IBM/automation-turbonomic/README.md

     ```

     ```
-    # Add the values for the Credentials to access the IBM Cloud
+    ## Add the values for the Credentials to access the OpenShift Environment
-    # Instructions to access this information can be found in the README.MD
+    ## Instructions to access this information can be found in the README.MD
-    # This is a template file and the ./launch.sh script looks for a file based on this template named credentials.properties
+    ## This is a template file and the ./launch.sh script looks for a file based on this template named credentials.properties

+    ## gitops_repo_host: The host for the git repository
+    TF_VAR_gitops_repo_host=github.com
+    ## gitops_repo_username: The username of the user with access to the repository
     TF_VAR_gitops_repo_username=
+    ## gitops_repo_token: The personal access token used to access the repository
     TF_VAR_gitops_repo_token=

+    ## TF_VAR_server_url: The url for the OpenShift api server
+    TF_VAR_server_url=
+    ## TF_VAR_cluster_login_token: Token used for authentication to the api server
     TF_VAR_cluster_login_token=
-    TF_VAR_server_url=

     ```

 4. You will need to populate these values.
 Add your Git Hub username and your Personal Access Token to `repo_username` and `repo_token`